-They say all roads lead to Rome but the Via Emilia doesn’t go there directly.
+They say all roads lead to Rome but the Via Emilia doesn’t go there—directly.
 Instead, it traverses Emilia-Romagna in a nearly straight line—from west to east—connecting with other roads that do.
-About three hours by car from end to end without stopping, it ‘s such a seductive way to explore the region that you’ll want to spend off-road as you can.
+About three hours by car from end to end without stopping, it‘s such a seductive way to explore the region that you’ll want to spend as much time off-road as you can.

 While hordes of American tourists find their way to Veneto (to the north) and Toscana (to the south), the Via Emilia is a road less traveled.
 So you rarely encounter queues or have to worry about making dinner reservations.
 Yes, a little less English is spoken here but a surfeit of warmth, friendliness, and hospitality make up for it.

 My husband and I had visited Bologna, the capital city of Emilia-Romagna, several times before.
 The large, well-preserved historic center is a pedestrian zone that can be explored easily by foot.
 On this trip, however, we wanted to venture beyond the gates and miles of arcades.
-So ensconced in a rental care with a Hertz NeverLost navigation system in our rental car and carrying an IPad with Google Maps for backup, we set forth from Malpensa airport in Milan.
+So ensconced in a rental car with a Hertz NeverLost navigation system and carrying an IPad with Google Maps for backup, we set forth from Malpensa airport in Milan.

 Piacenza is about an hour and a half away from the airport.
 Starting there, we followed essentially the same route that the Romans took when the road was originally completed in 187 B.C.
 The Via Emilia (now a modern highway called SS9) spans a distance of about 165 miles between Piacenza, which sits beside the Po River halfway between Milan and Bologna, and Rimini on the Adriatic coast.
 Some of it is actually built atop the ruins of the original Roman road.